 Greetings, teachers and students:

-(1) Physical Education: A mask should be worn throughout lecture session in the classroom in physical education; during sports, however, a mask is not necessary if there are no respiratory symptoms and if a social distance can be maintained with other personnel.
+(1) Physical Education: A mask should be worn throughout lecture sessions in the classroom in physical education; during sports, however, a mask is not necessary if there are no respiratory symptoms and if a social distance can be maintained with campus visitors.
 Teachers and students should carry masks with them and should wear them before or after exercise.
 Equipment should not be shared, and yet, if unavoidable, should be cleaned and disinfected before rotation.
 Sports facilities should implement identity check and leave a record and disinfect the environment and equipment.
 (The number of students allowed to stay in the gymnasium will be abolished)

 (2) Swimming class: Implement identity check and leave a record, measure body temperature, disinfect the environment and facilities, maintain air circulation, closely monitor the residual chlorine level of water quality, and wear masks throughout the course except when swimming and using specific facilities.
 Wear masks throughout the curse.
 (Eliminate the requirements for admission and maintenance of social distance, etc.)

-(3) Laboratory/Practicum Classes: Students should be divided into fixed groups and avoid sharing equipments and devices; if there is a need to rotate the use of equipments or devices, they should be disinfected before the rotation.
+(3) Laboratory/Practicum Classes: Students should be divided into fixed groups and avoid sharing equipment and devices; if there is a need to rotate the use of equipment or devices, they should be disinfected before the rotation.

 Have a safe and healthy day!